shotgun45/GoQSO/documentation/POSTGRESQL_SETUP.md

 - `idx_contacts_mode` - for mode statistics
 - `idx_contacts_country` - for country statistics
 - `idx_contacts_confirmed` - for QSL confirmation queries

-## Migration from JSON

-If you have existing QSO data in JSON format from the previous version:

-1. **Backup your JSON file**: Copy `qso_log.json` to a safe location
-2. **Start the new PostgreSQL version**: The database will be empty initially
-3. **Manual import** (if needed): You can write a simple import script or manually re-enter critical contacts

 ## Features